 Sales of a substantial number of shares of our Series A common stock or other equity-related securities in the public market, or the perception in the market that such sales could occur, could reduce the market price of our Series A common stock and impair our ability to raise capital through the sale of additional equity securities.
 We may sell large quantities of our Series A common stock at any time pursuant to this prospectus or in one or more separate offerings.
 In addition, third party sales of a substantial number of shares of our Series A common stock in the public market could occur at any time.
 As of January 1, 2024, we had 21,375,402 shares of Series A common stock outstanding, of which our executive officers and directors, principal stockholders and their respective affiliates beneficially owned approximately 79.5%.
 Following this offering, our executive officers and directors, principal stockholders and their respective affiliates will beneficially own approximately % of our Series A common stock, assuming no exercise of the underwriters' option to purchase additional shares and assuming no exercise of outstanding options.
-If one or more of them were to sell a substantial portion of the shares they hold, it could cause our stock price to decline.
+If one or more of them were to sell a substantial portion of the shares they hold, it could cause our stock price to decline

-In connection with this offering, we and our directors, executive officers and certain of our stockholders have agreed that for a period of 90 days following the date of this prospectus, with respect to us, 75 days with respect to our executive officers and directors and 30 to 75 days with respect to certain of our stockholders affiliated with our directors, among other things and subject to certain exceptions, we or they will not sell, dispose of or hedge any shares of our Series A common stock or securities convertible into or exchangeable or exercisable for any shares of our Series A common stock without the prior written consent of Goldman Sachs & Co.
-LLC.
+In connection with this offering, we and our directors and executive officers have agreed that for a period of 90 days following the date of this prospectus, subject to certain exceptions, we or they will not sell, dispose of or hedge any shares of our Series A common stock or securities convertible into or exchangeable or exercisable for any shares of our Series A common stock without the prior written consent of the underwriters in this offering.
 See the section titled "Underwriting" for a more complete description of the lock-up agreements with the underwriters.
 Sales of a substantial number of such shares upon expiration of the lock-up agreements, the perception that such sales may occur, or early release of these agreements, could cause our market price to fall or make it more difficult for you to sell your Series A common stock at a time and price that you deem appropriate.